kylebrowning/waterwheel.swift/README.md

 ]

 // Create a new node.
-waterwheel.sharedInstance.entityPost(entityType: .Node, params: body) { (success, response, json, error) in
+waterwheel.entityPost(entityType: .Node, params: body) { (success, response, json, error) in
     if (success) {
         print(response)
     } else {